Thinking about starting an online business? You’re not alone.

 How much you can earn: $50–$5,000+ monthly, scalable with consistent releases and promotion

-Photography is a favorite hobby for lots of people, but it needs both a certain level of skill and finesse as well as some investment in good camera gear.
-This means that not every hobbyist will make it as a pro!
+Photography is a favorite hobby for lots of people, but it needs a certain level of skill and finesse.
+Not every hobbyist will make it as a pro!

 What you need: Camera equipment, editing software (Lightroom, Photoshop), platforms to sell photos (Shutterstock, Etsy, Adobe Stock)